nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Link.me is a **desktop app aimed at insurance agents for managing clients, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Link.me can get your contact management tasks done faster than traditional GUI apps.
+If you can type fast, Link.me can get your client management tasks done faster than traditional GUI apps.

 ---